 Virgin Bloody Mary with Shrimp

-Spread basil salt on a small plate.
+- Spread the basil salt (or regular salt) on a small plate.
 Run a lemon wedge around the rims of 4 glasses, then dip the rims in the basil salt.
-Fill glasses with ice.

 - Fill the glasses with ice, then pour the Bloody Mary mixture into the glasses.